Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 2) Extensive stage (ES) - cancerous cells have spread beyond the affected lung.

-You together with your doctor can plan the best treatment options for you if you both know the type of tumor and the lung cancer stages you are diagnosed with.
+You together with your doctor can plan the best option among the various treatments if you both know the type of tumor and the lung cancer stages you are diagnosed with.